kuokkae/report-distribution-automation/README.md

 # report-distribution-automation
-requirement to distribute excel based reports that is refreshed daly using power query by the data analyst with restricted access to data
+if you pay someone to sit in front of their laptop everyday just to refresh your excel report that is connected to your database, you might want to read this

 # purpose:
-to create an automation flow to allow for highly mundane daily task
+to automate the mundane tasks of back-up, refresh, save file and copy daily

 # approach:
 Excel report are pre-built.
-The work is split into two phases
+The work is split into these phases
 1. Backing-up (powershell)
 2. Refreshing (powershell)
 3. Distribution (powershell)